scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 download data through an interface that only requires to specify location and time-range, linearizes the frequency axis and automatically downsamples large observations to allow them to be rendered on a normal computer screen and much more to help analyze spectrograms.

 The data can currently be read from Callisto FITS files (using PyFITS), but the system is designed in way that makes it easy to include new data-sources with potentially other data formats (such as LOFAR).

-..
-Function, Scope and Organisation of

-.. * Map
-.. * Spectra
-.. * LightCurve

 Solar Data Retrieval and Access
 -------------------------------